 "So he sent and brought him in.
 Now he was ruddy [Hebrew: 'admôniy, Strong's Concordance Number #H132, meaning "reddish of the hair or complexion"], with bright eyes, and good-looking.
 And the Lord said, 'Arise, anoint him; for this is the one!'"
-(1Samuel 16:11-12, NKJV throughout)
+(1Samuel 16:11-12, NKJV)

 Note also that this ancestor of Jesus had "bright eyes, and good-looking," although having beautiful ancestors is certainly no guarantee of how a person looks.
-Although he doesn't mention him being black, Isaiah does give us a general description of the physical appearance of Jesus:
+Although he doesn't mention him being any particular skin color, Isaiah does give us a general description of his physical appearance.

-One religious author wrote concerning what he thought Jesus looked like:
+One religious author wrote concerning what he thought our Savior looked like.

 Considering the Biblical description and racial characteristics given us by secular history, the evidence points to the fact that Jesus was not black or African in ancestry or looks.
 The important thing is that, no matter WHAT he looked like or what color was His skin, or what texture was His hair, or what shape His physical features took, He was God, the Son of God, and our Lord and Savior and He remains the only path to salvation for man.